pikepdf/pikepdf/docs/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 setuptools will normally attempt to link against your system libraries.
-If you wish to link pikepdf against a different version of the QPDF (say, because pikepdf requires a newer version than your operating system has), then you might do something like:
+If you wish to link pikepdf against a different version of the qpdf (say, because pikepdf requires a newer version than your operating system has), then you might do something like: